 The Organization established a qualified 401(k) salary defined plan (the "Plan").
 The Plan covers all eligible employees as defined by the Plan.
 Participants may voluntarily contribute a portion of their annual wages up to the limits established by the Internal Revenue Service.
 The Organization contributes 4% of the participants' salaries.
-The Organization made contributions to the Plan of \$66,499 and \$69,616 during the year ended December 31, 2014 and 2013, respectively.
+The Organization made contributions to the Plan of \$66,807 and \$66,499 during the years ended December 31, 2015 and 2014, respectively.